 Dr. Johnson earned a bachelor’s degree in mathematics and a graduate degree in biomedical ethics from the University of Virginia.
 She also received her PhD in health policy and management from the Bloomberg School of Public Health at Johns Hopkins University.

-Karen Kimsey, MSW, was appointed director of the Virginia Department of Medical Assistance Services (DMAS) in the fall of 2019.
+Karen Kimsey, MSW, served as director of the Virginia Department of Medical Assistance Services (DMAS) from 2019-2022.
 Ms. Kimsey has over 24 years of public service with the state Medicaid program.
-Prior to her appointment, Ms. Kimsey served as chief deputy and deputy director of complex care and services for DMAS.
+Prior to her tenure as Medicaid director, Ms. Kimsey served as chief deputy and deputy director of complex care and services for DMAS.

 Ms. Kimsey played an instrumental role in the development of the Commonwealth Coordinated Care Plus program, the creation of a new addiction and treatment benefit for individuals with substance use disorders, the redesign and implementation of the system that serves individuals with developmental disabilities, and the launch of the Governor’s Access Plan to serve individuals with serious mental illness.